By Jordan Kinson, Account Manager at Awin

 It is important to remember that incentives don’t have to be discount-led.
 Retailers can look to offer increased cashback, exclusive gifts with purchases, competitions, or buy now pay later to make high AOV purchases more appealing.
 There is variety and room to play with this type of promotion; brands can look to integrate rewards portals into their incentive strategy allowing unique benefits for customers that weren’t previously possible.
 If brands consider expanding their loyalty offerings, in turn, they might see increased customer loyalty.

 Promoting this way tends to provide a multitude of benefits, whether it is in the form of encouragement that allows people to feel comfortable buying things that they want, or perhaps more unexpected ease when buying something desperately needed.
-Things like this can make silver linings seen on a day filled with grey clouds.
+Things like this can make silver linings seen on a day filled with #000000 clouds.

 The importance of a flexible strategy: